-Any provision of new open space required via subdivision is to be determined by a combination of planning scheme and Council Policy requirements and discussions between Councils Community and Planning Directorate and the Sustainable Infrastructure Directorate with the overarching aim to provide net community benefit.
-Any new public open spaces must be designed to provide:
+The provision of new open space required through subdivision will be guided by a combination of planning scheme and Council policy requirements and will involve discussions between the Council's Community and Planning Directorate and the Sustainable Infrastructure Directorate.
+The primary goal is to ensure a net community benefit.
+New public open spaces must adhere to the five key principles of this strategy and must include:

-- Public spaces of a minimum of 0.4 hectares that is demonstrated to be unencumbered. - The inclusion of pedestrian and cycle paths and play equipment, that encourage active recreational opportunities. - Opportunities for visual surveillance to promote safety of users, through encouraging active frontages.
+- Public spaces with a minimum area of 0.4 hectares, demonstrated to be free from encumbrances. - Pedestrian and cycle paths, as well as play equipment, to encourage active recreation. - Design elements that facilitate visual surveillance and promote user safety, by encouraging active frontages.